 D-4-a-i Low-frequency functionally active intronic & intergenic inherited

-variants predisposing to cancer
+variants predisposing to cancer,,,,,we have experience w Tyrol cohort…..

-Emerging insights into the genetics of constitutional disease etiology demonstrate that germline polymorphisms are associated with a variety of diseases including Alzheimer’s, Parkinson’s, mental retardation, autism, schizophrenia \cite{19715442}and cancer \cite{19536264,18685109}.
+Emerging,,,,cut…. insights into the genetics of constitutional disease etiology demonstrate that germline polymorphisms are associated with a variety of diseases including Alzheimer’s, Parkinson’s, mental retardation, autism, schizophrenia \cite{19715442}and cancer \cite{19536264,18685109}.
 Relevant to this proposal our group recently performed a large scale profiling study for 2,000 individuals from the Tyrol Early Prostate Cancer Detection Program \cite{18321314,16829552}cohort.
 This cohort is part of a population-based prostate cancer-screening program started in 1993 and intended to evaluate the utility of intensive PSA screening in reducing prostate cancer specific death.
 By genotyping DNA extracted from peripheral blood samples, we annotated the cohort on more than 5,000 CNVs and 900,000 SNPs and then queried inherited low frequency deletions variants \cite{20059347} for their impact in driving prostate cancer \cite{20479773} and the more aggressive form of the disease \cite{10351184}.
 We reported on coding and non-coding functionally active risk variants.
 Among the top hits of the case-control study, an intronic variant in the Alpha-1,3-mannosyl-glycoprotein 4-beta-N-acetylglucosaminyltransferase C (MGAT4C) demonstrated transcript abundance association with genotype states both in prostate and in lymphoblastoid cells, significant increase in cell and migration upon overexpression in benign and cancer prostate cell lines, and significant decrease in proliferation upon knock down of MGAT4C expression with siRNA.
 In addition, we suggested that intergenic PCA risk variants affect gene regulation through modified transcription factor binding activity of the Activator Protein 1 (AP-1) \cite{20299548,21862627}.
-Altogether, we demonstrated that inherited variants may directly or indirectly modulate the transcriptome machinery of known oncogenic pathways in prostate cancer facilitating carcinogenesis.
+Altogether, we demonstrated that inherited variants may directly or indirectly modulate the transcriptome machinery of known oncogenic pathways in prostate cancer facilitating carcinogenesis.,,,,shrink 50 pvctent…..